pastilline33/pdf-crusher/README.md

 usage:
 python compressor-balanced.py mypdf.pdf

-will save as compressed-mypdf.pdf in same directory
+will save as compressed_mypdf.pdf in same directory